Juliana-Figueroa/Diabetes_Risk_Analysis-Bayesian-Network-/README.md

 Discretization simplified some medical information.
 Probabilistic models may reflect bias present in training data.
 False negatives in healthcare predictions can be dangerous.
-Bayesian Networks should support—not replace—clinical judgment.
+Bayesian Networks should support rather than replace clinical judgment.

 🚀 Future Improvements